MCPL Jody Mitic

 Back in Canada he reunited with Sergeant Alannah Gilmore, one of the army medics that had saved his life, and focused his attention on recovering and finding a new way to serve his country.
 Within months he was running marathons and making media appearances to draw attention to the struggles faced by other injured soldiers.
 Jody Mitic and Alannah Gilmore’s work on behalf of wounded veterans made them the ideal recipients of Valour Canada’s 2015 General Sir Arthur Currie Award.

-To learn more about Jody Mitic’s last combat mission and Alannah Gilmore’s work as an army medic, please check out their profile in Valour Canada’s Monumental Canadians Documentary Series, HERE.
+To learn more about Jody Mitic’s last combat mission and Alannah Gilmore’s work as an army medic, please check out his entry in Valour Canada’s Monumental Canadians Documentary Series:

 Main photo: Retired Master Corporal Jody Mitic talking about the Invictus games in 2016.
 (Credit: Master Corporal Precious Carandang, 4th Canadian Division Public Affairs, 2 May 2016)